The test data can be split into three categories:

 with a moving camera we notice view-dependent flickering artifacts.
 This occurs when the view-dependent change in texture sample coordinates is sensitive

 and the IBL sample scale is low, i.e. when the Gaussian samples a high-resolution mipmap.
-For IBL textures high local frequency patterns, this can be
+For IBL textures with high frequency patterns, this can be

 detrimental to viewing smoothness.
 In part this is a dataset limitation - as we only use 18 cameras for training, sparse-view reconstruction